 Wine to Water – an amazing organization helping to end the global water crisis.
 Wine to Water provides clean water filters and sanitation education to families in Nepal, Peru, Colombia, Brazil and Dominican Republic.

-English in Mind Institute is a non-profit school in Port-au-Prince, Haiti.
+English in Mind Institute – a non-profit school in Port-au-Prince, Haiti.
 Entirely led by Haitians, it teaches valuable English skills to adults to empower and improve opportunity.
-I absolutely loved my volunteer experience here.
+I absolutely loved my volunteer experience in Haiti.

-Non-profit organization helping to alleviate poverty and empower families in the Dominican Republic.
-One of my most rewarding experiences was helping to build a concrete floor for a rural family near Puerto Plata.
+IDDI – Non-profit organization helping to alleviate poverty and empower families in the Dominican Republic.
+One of my most rewarding experiences was helping to build a concrete floor for a family near Puerto Plata.

-A grassroots initiative in Thailand to lift vulnerable children and families out of extreme poverty, malnutrition, and lack of access to education and safe shelter.
+Courageous Kitchen – a grassroots initiative in Thailand that lifts vulnerable children and families out of extreme poverty, malnutrition, and lack of access to education and safe shelter.